christineplee/christineplee.github.io/_pages/about.md

   - /about.html
 ---

-Hi there! 👋 I am a fourth-year PhD student in the Department of Computer Sciences at the University of Wisconsin-Madison, gratefully guided by [Dr. Bilge Mutlu](http://bilgemutlu.com/).
-Additionally, I am part of the [People and Robots Laboratory](http://peopleandrobots.wisc.edu/).
+Hi there! 👋 I am a third-year PhD student in the Department of Computer Sciences at the University of Wisconsin-Madison, gratefully guided by [Dr. Bilge Mutlu](http://bilgemutlu.com/).

-My research focuses on **Human-Robot Interaction (HRI)** and **Artificial Intelligence (AI)** to build human-centered, adaptive, and reliable technologies that successfully integrate into real-world environments.
-Particularly, I am interested in combining user-centered design and formal methods (i.e., verification and synthesis) with AI tools and large-language models to develop responsible and resilient robotic technologies.
+My research focuses on designing, developing, and deploying AI tools that preserve user control, emulate human behavior, and support transparency to facilitate **resilient** AI systems that adapt to user needs, recover from setbacks, and continuously operate effectively for end-users in everyday AI applications.
+These days, I aim to design AI systems that incorporate formal methods in modular approaches that add verifiability, synthesizability, and repairability to LLM output.
+I believe the deterministic nature of these formal methods will serve as a quality check on the probabilistic aspects of AI models, particularly LLMs, thereby enhancing their reliability and usability for end users!

-<strong><a href="https://drive.google.com/file/d/1EPunYagsJIuspLOBdupZ7jMBXXCRrmQt/view?usp=sharing" target="_blank">Download my CV</a></strong> — _Updated: June 2024_
+<strong><a href="https://drive.google.com/file/d/1ZeY74Pc_-y6Rwc9z8nRvd4qlCdyKsmWz/view?usp=sharing" target="_blank">Download my CV</a></strong> — _Updated: September 2024_

 <strong><a href="https://scholar.google.com/citations?user=koUNB_MAAAAJ&hl=en&oi=ao" target="_blank">My Google Scholar</a></strong> — _For most updated publications_